Dual Diagnosis Treatment in Asheboro, NC

 Piedmont Counseling Services - 23.7 miles from Asheboro, NC

-Piedmont Counseling Services is a dual diagnosis treatment center in Greensboro, NC that provides treatment services for substance use and mental health disorders that include post-traumatic stress disorder as well as anorexia.
+Piedmont Counseling Services is a dual diagnosis treatment center in Greensboro, North Carolina that offers treatment services for mental health and substance abuse disorders that include psychotic disorders as well as post-partum depression.

 Address: 315 Hughes Street, Greensboro, NC 27401 in Guilford County